 An abomination in every sense of the word, Doomsday is the result of an experiment where Lex Luthor mixed his DNA with that of General Zod.
 It is a creature of pure rage and violence, capable of absorbing energy and strengthening from it.
 It becomes larger, stronger, and increasingly deformed with each direct hit it receives, cementing itself as one of the biggest threats in the DCEU.
 It doesn’t seem capable of reason; instead, it appears to be a creature of hatred and wrath, the ultimate hunter looking for its prey.

 For all its strengths, Doomsday is still Kryptonian and thus vulnerable to kryptonite.
-Still, the beast is almost unstoppable, capable of destroying entire cities in a matter of seconds.
+Still, the beast is almost unstoppable, capable of destroying entire cities in seconds.
 It takes the combined might of Superman and Wonder Woman to subdue him.
 However, Doomsday faces a tired and already injured Superman; if the Man of Steel had been at his best, the battle would’ve still been brutal but much more even.

 The DCEU isn’t exactly famous for its villains.
 Like its main competitor, the Marvel Cinematic Universe, most of the DCEU’s antagonists are forgettable and underdeveloped.
 However, the four-hour epic that is Zack Snyder’s Justice League comes closest to introducing a worthy foe for DC’s mightiest heroes.
 Steppenwolf is not particularly three-dimensional or well-developed, but he is compelling and even slightly sympathetic.
 Above all, he is menacing, living up to his role as the one villain capable of bringing the Justice League together.

-- The best MCU shows, ranked
+- The best supervillain deaths in movies, ranked

-- The best MCU fights, ranked
+- The best Superman movies, ranked